 It is also possible that after discussion with the UPPAC, the Pipeline Safety Division may change its findings to no violation or recall the case to review additional information.

 My recommendation was training.
 Who do I contact to set up training?

-All mandatory training is conducted through Baker-Peterson LLC.
-You may contact Baker-Peterson's Steve Baker at (317) 407-3295 or email@example.com to set up and discuss training.
+All mandatory training is conducted through Steve Baker.
+You may contact him at (317) 407-3295 or email@example.com to set up and discuss training.

-After your case has gone to the UPPAC for review and you receive a letter notifying you of their recommendation, you have 30 days to file an appeal with the IURC, and you must submit a notice of your request for hearing 10 days prior to filing the request, at which time your case will become a full docketed proceeding before the IURC.
+After your case has gone to the UPPAC for review and you receive a letter notifying you of their recommendation, you have 30 days to file a request for hearing with the IURC, and you must submit a notice of your request for hearing 10 days prior to filing the request, at which time your case will become a formal proceeding before the IURC.
 Specific instructions can be found on the Commission's website here.